Adi3g/guardian/README.md

 # Guardian - Configurable Security Gateway

-Guardian is an open-source security gateway written in Python.
+Guardian is a security gateway written in Python.
 It provides robust features for traffic management, access control, load balancing, and security, all configurable through YAML files.
 Designed for modern cloud-native environments, Guardian offers a flexible and secure solution for managing network traffic.

 ## Features